 - Potential boundaries and zoning (core, buffer & transition areas) of key wilderness areas identified and mapped (GIS) within the larger rewilding area.
-The first core rewilding area has been defined, centred in Tarcu Mountains Natura 2000 site.
+The first core rewilding area has been defined, centred in the Tarcu Mountains Natura 2000 site.

-- Managers of hunting areas, game and forest managers have been approached about starting up non-intervention management measures (e.g. creation of no-take zones when it come sto hunting).
+- Managers of hunting areas, game and forest managers have been approached about starting up non-intervention management measures (e.g. creation of no-take zones when it comes to hunting).
 The first no-take zone will be created in Armenis municipality, related to the bison reintroduction.

 - A “Technical Wilderness Group” has been established, with the directors and biologists of several Protected Areas from the South-Western Carpathians Wilderness Area, and discussions held about how to realise this large area.

 - An inventory and verification of pristine forests areas has been carried out in the Tarcu Mountains Natura 2000 area, and a request has been made to the relevant decisionmakers for its rapid protection.

 - A feasibility study on the re-introduction of European bison has been carried out, with the most suitable area identified and agreed for re-introduction in the Tarcu Mountain Natura 2000 site.

 - After an agreement was reached with the Armenis municipality to start bison reintroductions on their communal land, the first group of 17 bison have been transported into the area in the spring of 2014.

 - With this first release, a completely new bison population is being established in an area that within ten years is planned to have a population of about at least 300 animals.

 - A first-born calf, discovered in the herd on 30 June 2014, unfortunately died due to an injury from an adult animal.
 Also, we lost three adults during the subsequent months; two of them were proven to have blue tongue as the cause of death.